 Told from the point of view and in the voice of the young Kirsten, Lost in Moscow is sex, politics, religion, fashion, and finance through the eyes of an eleven-year-old.
 Hilarious and hair-raising, this is a highly unusual travel memoir — a story about children, but definitely not for children.

-Kirsten is a contributor to Travelers’ Tales anthologies.
-Her story “Chasing Tornadoes” is in The Best Women’s Travel Writing (2013, volume 9), her Kyrgyzstan adventure “Mare’s Milk, Mountain Bikes, Meteors & Mammaries; a nipply night in nomad’s land” is in The Best Women’s Travel Writing (Volume 8) and her misadventure “Easter Island: The Chilean with the Brazilian” is in Leave the Lipstick, Take the Iguana, the 9th book in the Travelers’ Tales best-selling humour series.
+Kirsten is a contributor to Travelers’ Tales anthologies and was the editor of their most recent humour book.
+Her story “Chasing Tornadoes” is in The Best Women’s Travel Writing (volume 9), her Kyrgyzstan adventure “Mare’s Milk, Mountain Bikes, Meteors & Mammaries; a nipply night in nomad’s land” is in The Best Women’s Travel Writing (Volume 8) and her misadventure “Easter Island: The Chilean with the Brazilian” is in Leave the Lipstick, Take the Iguana, the 9th book in the Travelers’ Tales best-selling humour series.

 Book Reviews in Print and On Air: